dockstore/dockstore-documentation/docs/getting-started/github-apps.rst

 name
     The optional workflow name that is used to uniquely identify workflows in repositories with multiple workflows. subclass
     The descriptor language used for the workflow.
-Supported values include cwl, wdl, and nextflow. primaryDescriptorPath
+Supported values include CWL, WDL, and NFL. primaryDescriptorPath
     The path to the primary descriptor file in the Git repository testParameterFiles